Thomas Alderson

-Thomas Hopper Alderson GC (15 September 1903 – 28 October 1965) was a British Air Raid Precautions (ARP) warden in Bridlington, and the first person to be directly awarded the George Cross (GC) shortly after its creation in 1940.
+Thomas Hopper Alderson, GC (15 September 1903 – 28 October 1965) was a British Air Raid Precautions (ARP) warden in Bridlington, and the first person to be directly awarded the George Cross (GC) shortly after its creation in 1940.

 Born in Sunderland, Alderson was educated in West Hartlepool.
-After leaving school when 15, he joined the Merchant Navy as engineer but gave up seafaring in 1935.
-He worked in Bridlington at the time of World War II, where he was an Air Raid Warden.
+After leaving school at 15, he joined the Merchant Navy as an engineer but gave up seafaring in 1935.
+He worked in Bridlington at the time of the Second World War, where he was an Air Raid Warden.
 His GC was awarded to recognise his bravery in rescuing civilians trapped in bombed out buildings.
 After the war, he served in the Civil Defence Corps.
 He died of cancer in Driffield, aged 62.

 Early life

 Born on 15 September 1903 at Ashburne Stables, Sunderland, Alderson was the fifth of six children of domestic coachman Thomas Alderson (1864–1945) and Sarah Annie (1872–1942), née Hopper.
 He went first to his local village school and then to Elwick Road senior boys' school, West Hartlepool, becoming Head Boy.
 During World War I he was present at the bombardment of West Hartlepool by the German High Seas Fleet on 16 December 1914.